Islam in Iran: The Islamic Republic

 The Constitution of the Islamic Republic of Iran mandates that the official religion of Iran is Shia Islam and the Twelver Ja'fari school, though it also mandates that other Islamic schools are to be "accorded full respect", and their followers are free to act in accordance with their own jurisprudence in performing their religious rites.
 According to the constitution, high level officials such as the Supreme Leader, president, and members of the powerful Assembly of Experts that chooses the leader must be Twelver Shia.

 It lists Zoroastrian, Jewish, and Christian Iranians as "the only recognized religious minorities, who, within the limits of the law, are free to perform their religious rites and ceremonies, and to act according to their own canon in matters of personal affairs and religious education."
-Consequently, to avail oneself of many of the rights of citizenship in the Islamic Republic of Iran, on must declare oneself as a member of one of the four recognized faiths—Muslims, Zoroastrians, Jews and Christians.
+Consequently, to avail oneself of many of the rights of citizenship in the Islamic Republic of Iran, one must declare oneself as a member of one of the four recognized faiths—Muslims, Zoroastrians, Jews and Christians.

 This official division ignores other religious minorities in Iran, notably those of the Baháʼí Faith.
 State sanctioned persecution of Bahá’ís follows from them being a "non-recognized" religious minority without any legal existence, classified as "unprotected infidels" by the authorities, and are subject to systematic discrimination on the basis of their beliefs.
 Similarly, atheism is officially disallowed.